Roshanrrana/AI-ChatBot-Reactjs/README.md

 # 🤖 ChatBot – Smart AI Assistant

-ChatBot is an interactive and responsive AI-powered chatbot built using **React** and **CSS**.
+ChatBot is an interactive and responsive AI-powered chatbot built using **React (Vite)** and **CSS**.
 It provides a smooth and conversational user experience with a clean UI design.

 ---